Isaac-Duarte/GSXApi/README.md

 # GSX REST Api Client
-This is a libary to interface with the GSX Api.
+This is a library to interface with the GSX Api.

 Currently, there are no valid requests however once I gain access to the GSX API I made it super easy to add api calls.